seng637-winter2025/a1-ModulesSoft/seng637-a1-team_number.md

 2. **Session Management**: Validating the ATM's ability to read valid ATM cards and reject unreadable ones.
 Ensuring secure authentication by handling PIN input and verifying correctness.
 Supporting multiple transactions within a single session and the ability to cancel transaction at anytime and going back to the main menu.

-3. **Transaction Processing**
+3. **Transaction Processing**:
    - **Withdrawals**: Checking proper account selection, cash dispensing, balance verification, and handling of insufficient funds.
    - **Deposits**: Verifying deposit acceptance, envelope handling, transaction logging, and cancellation scenarios.
    - **Transfers**: Confirming accurate fund transfers between accounts, validation of transfer amounts, and transaction logging.

-4. **Error Handling & Security**: Handles invalid PIN attempts with retry limits and appropriate messaging.
-Ensures proper cancellation of transactions at different stages.
-Validates system responses when cash or funds are insufficient.
+4. **Error Handling & Security**: Handling invalid PIN attempts with retry limits and appropriate messaging.
+Ensuring proper cancellation of transactions at different stages.
+Validating system responses when cash or funds are insufficient.

 Features not to be tested:
 1. **Hardware Failures**: The test cases do not cover failures such as card reader malfunctions, bill deposits verification, or printer issues.